starvagrant/toh/toh.markdown/the_ravens_flight_from_the_wind_chimes.md

 "You were saying?"
 Creed asked.

 "Don't get to cocky.
 This is an old military facility.
 Who knows what wonky, antiquated, classified system they're running?"
 Electra typed into the console.
-"Login in successful.
+"Login successful.
 Huh," Electra paused, see didn't speak for several seconds, as if a blunt object stunned her vocal chords.
 "Unix."

 "You know it then?"